regulondbunam/regulondb-docs/00_about_policies/how_to_cite.md

-# 📖 How to Cite RegulonDB
+# 📖 How to cite RegulonDB

 If you use **RegulonDB** in your research, presentations, or other academic work, please cite the following most recent publication: